 Below are examples of sound folder structures for records commonly found throughout the University.
 Legitimate alternatives will vary in detail and complexity but remain valid so long as they accomplish the principles outlined above.

-For help designing appropriate folder structures to organize your office’s electronic records, please contact our office at firstname.lastname@example.org.
+For help designing appropriate folder structures to organize your office’s electronic records, please refer to our resource on Best Practices for Folder Structures and contact our office at email@example.com to set up a consultation.

 - Inform Users, Receive Additional Input and Feedback, Provide Training